rstudio/rsformat/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-Provides a document format similar to rmarkdown::html_document but with a slimmed-down Bootstrap derivative instead of the real thing.
+Provides a document format similar to `rmarkdown::html_document`, but with a slimmed-down Bootstrap 4 derivative instead of the real thing.

 ## Installation